JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 # Droplet Environment Setup: K3s

 I upgraded to a droplet with 1 GB of RAM for $6 per month.
 And I've moved from systemd to K8s, Helm, and Docker.
 The Helm package is saved as a Github Release attachment.
-Secret management is handle the same way as pipeline 1.0.

 This line is needed else kubectl and k3s fails: `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml`[^5]